gbenroscience/layit/README.md

 You will not need to worry about importing the other js files, the layit project does that for you. **ABSOLUTELY ENSURE THAT YOUR RUN YOUR CODE IN A WEB-SERVER ENVIRONMENT!**<br>

-The code above wil go and fetch an xml layout called `test.xml` from the `layouts` sub-folder in the `layit` folder and use it as the ui definition for the current html page.
+The code above will go and fetch an xml layout called `test.xml` from the `layouts` sub-folder in the `layit` folder and use it as the ui definition for the current html page.

 ### Layouts